THE BEST ROAD BIKE WHEEL UPGRADE OPTIONS

 DEVELOPMENTS – WIDE AND WIDER, HUB FLANGES, TUBELESS

-Unfortunately, you can’t really upgrade your stock wheels merely by putting wider 25mm wide tires on them.
-Doing this will make your ride on these typically less forgiving wheels more comfortable and that is one of the reasons why many new bikes come this way.
+Unfortunately, you can’t really upgrade your stock wheels merely by putting a set of wider 25C or 28C tires on them.
+Doing this will make your ride on these typically less forgiving wheels more comfortable and that is one of the reasons why many new bikes come with 25C tires regardless of the wheel size.
 Another big (bigger?) reason is that it’s the trend now to have wider tires and without them, bike makers appear to be behind the competition.

-With wider tires (or wider wheels) you can run them at a lower air pressure while still having the same amount of air needed to hold your bike and body weight in what is now the larger volume of space between your tires and wheels.
+With wider tires, you can inflate them to a lower air pressure while still having the same amount of air needed to hold your bike and body weight in what is now the larger volume of space between your tires and wheels.
 Lower pressure tires are more comfortable because they absorb more of the road’s imperfections.

-But, putting 25C tires on 15C wheelsets can also make your bike slower and your handling worse.
-Wider tires without wider wheels certainly won’t make your bike any more responsive, accelerate any faster, get you in and out of turns more precisely or roll noticeably better or faster, all of which should happen, along with improved comfort, from upgrade wheels.
+But, putting wider tires on the same width wheels can also make your bike slower and your handling worse if you go too wide and inflate them too low.
+And, wider tires without wider wheels certainly won’t make your bike any more responsive, accelerate any faster, get you in and out of turns more precisely or roll noticeably better or faster, all of which should happen, along with improved comfort, from upgrade wheels.

 Why?
 A tire that is wider than the outside width of the rim at the brake track will create a wheel that has more drag than one whose tire is less than or about equal to the outside rim width.
 Most 15C wheels have an outside width that is 20-21mm wide measured across the brake track.
-Most 17C wheels are 22-23mm wide at the same location.
+Most 17C wheels are 22-23mm wide and 19C wheels are 24-25mm wide at the same location.

-Once mounted and inflated on 15C or 17C rims, most 25C tires will expand by a mm or so creating a 26mm wide or wider tire mounted on a rim that is somewhere between 20mm and 23mm wide on the outside.
+Once mounted and inflated on 15C or 17C rims, most 25C tires will expand by 1-2mm creating a 26-27mm wide or wider tire mounted on a rim that is somewhere between 20mm and 23mm wide on the outside.
 That extra 1.5mm to 3mm of rubber on either side of the rim will cause air hitting the tire to get turbulent or stall as it passes across the tire to the rim.
 With a tire that is narrower than the rim, more of the air will re-attach to a rim after it passes by the tire and continues with a more laminar flow, reducing drag.

-A traditional 23C tire will still be wider, once mounted and inflated, than a 23mm wide rim but only by about 0.5mm on either side at most.
+A traditional 23C tire will still be wider, once mounted and inflated, than a 23mm wide rim but only by about 0.5 to 1.0mm on either side at most.
 Racers or those looking for the most speed will put even narrower tires on their wheels.

 More troublesome is the effect wider tires mounted on too narrow rims have on handling.
-A 25C tire on a 15C wheel can feel squishy, even more so if you’ve reduced the air pressure to get more comfort.
+25C tires on 15C wheels or 28C tires on 17C wheels can feel squishy, even more so if you’ve reduced the air pressure to get more comfort.
 This squishy feel is a symptom of the wider tire becoming more rounded as it sits in the same width wheel and an increased tendency to fold back on itself without the support of wider rims.

 This is the opposite of the improved handling that is also promoted by going to a wider tire.

-A tire that’s too wide for its rim is more likely to experience a pinch flat when you are leaning into a turn or turning at a good speed.
+A tire that’s too wide for its rim is more likely to experience a pinch flat when you are leaning into a turn or cornering at a high speed.
 The tire bead can also pull away from the rim hook in the turn, also resulting in a flat.
 Not good, to say the least.

 A wider tire and a wider rim together provide better handling.
 The wider rim sets the foundation for the wider tire to better keep its shape as you can see in the drawing on the left above.